matteodisante/complex_systems_exam/README.md

 # Fractional Ornstein-Uhlenbeck Process Simulation

-This repository contains a Python script to simulate the fractional Ornstein-Uhlenbeck (fOU) process, with a focus on cases where the fractional exponent (α) is 1/2 and 1/3.
+This repository contains a Python script to simulate the fractional Ornstein-Uhlenbeck (fOU) process, with a focus on cases where the fractional exponent (α) is 1/2 and 1/3, and compares them with the non-fractional case (α=0).
 The goal is to provide a minimal, self-contained, and correct implementation to calculate and visualize the probability density function (PDF) of this process.

 ## Repository Contents

 - **`code2.py`**: The main script that runs the simulation.
 It calculates the PDF of the fOU process using two different methods and generates a series of plots to visualize the results.
 - **`test_code2.py`**: A suite of unit tests for the `code2.py` script to ensure the correctness of the implemented functions.
-- **`hermite_check.py`**: A utility script to verify the implementation of the Hermite functions used in the spectral series method.

 ## What the code does